-It's advisable to obtain a written purchase contract so that you have proof.
+It's advisable to obtain a written purchase agreement so that you have proof.
 Record the guaranteed features in it and check the contract point by point before signing it.
 The contract should mention the vehicle with its key features, such as the car's make, model, chassis number etc.

 There's no special form prescribed for buying a used car.
 It can either be concluded verbally or even implied.
 This means that you give the seller cash, for example, and you receive the car keys in return.
+Other questions about buying a car from a private seller:

 When you buy a car, the seller is obliged to disclose damage incurred through accidents without being asked to do so.
-If it is subsequently determined that the purchased vehicle has suffered damage, apart from minor damage such as minor chassis damage, paint damage or a scratched fender,
+If it is subsequently determined that the purchased car has suffered damage – with the exception of insignificant damage such as minor bodywork or paintwork damage or a scratched fender – the seller can be prosecuted.
+In this case, the buyer can ask for a price reduction or change to the contract.

 If there's a material defect, the buyer can invoke the warranty, fundamental error or willful deceit.